StrangeJay/AWS_CICD/journal.md

 ![](img/cb9.png)

 - Click in the empty field below 'Repository'.
-A dropdown menu will appear; select your **Bitbucket repository** from the list.
+A dropdown menu will appear; select your **Bitbucket repository**⑫ from the list.

 ![](img/cb10.png)

-- In the 'Source version' field, type the branch name **`aws-ci`**.
+- In the 'Source version' field, type the branch name **`aws-ci`⑬**.

 ![](img/cb11.png)

-- Choose **Ubuntu** as the operating system for your build environment.
+- Choose **Ubuntu**⑭ as the operating system for your build environment.

 ![](img/cb12.png)

-- Scroll down the page until you find the 'Buildspec' section, and then click the **Switch to editor** button.
+- Scroll down the page until you find the 'Buildspec' section, and then click the **Switch to editor**⑮ button.

 ![](img/cb13.png)